apache/nuttx/configs/stm32f429i-disco/README.txt

   lgvl:
   ----

-    STM32F429I-DISCO LittlevGL demo example
+    STM32F429I-DISCO LittlevGL demo example.

-    Configure and build

-      tools/configure -a <appdir> stm32f429i-disco/lvgl

-    Loading

-      st-flash write nuttx.bin 0x8000000

-    Executing

     The ltdc is initialized during boot up.
 Interaction with NSH is via the serial console at 115200 8N1 baud.
 From the nsh comand line execute the lvgldemo example:

       nsh> lvgldemo

     The test will execute the calibration process and then run the LittlevGL demo project.

   nsh:
   ---